atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 }
 ```

-Certain loaned types can be copied into owned, using `z_clone` function:
+Certain loaned types can be copied into owned, using the `z_clone` function:

 ```c
 void reply_handler(const z_loaned_reply_t *reply, void *ctx) {